“...we have already done more than Greenpeace ever will to reduce emissions.” - Lee Raymond, ExxonMobil CEO until 2005

 The show takes us on a journey through Willie's life until 2023, as he battles with his conscience and his desire for financial stability, while also facing pressure from his colleagues and bosses to suppress his findings.

 Drawing from real people, real statements and advertising from the fossil fuel industry and real scientific evidence, this compelling story is made up of hundreds of hours of research and hundreads of hours of having fun with it.

-This high-energy, inspiring one-man show So… You Knew? immerses the audience in a dynamic and multi-sensory experience, utilising projections, sound effects, and compelling video footage to create a truly engaging and memorable performance.
+This high-energy, inspiring, funny one-man show So… You Knew? immerses the audience in a dynamic and multi-sensory experience, utilising projections, sound effects, and compelling video footage to create a truly engaging and memorable performance.

 Willie's story makes us wonder “what would you do if you discovered a truth that threatened everything you knew?”.

 The protagonist draws inspiration from Dr Willie H. Soon, he is an anthropogenic climate change denier.

 THIS VIDEO from 2023 shows how Willie Soon still propagate climate misinformation by presenting cherry-picked data and by drawing simplistic conclusions, based on the premise that every climate model is wrong.

 The CEOs in the play are a grotesque representation of the fossil fuel industry's ironic rhetoric.
 Lawrence G. Rawl, Lee Raymond, Rex Tillerson, Darren Woods are the main sources of inspiration, quotes, stamements have been used to devise their monologues.